-Egyptians, somewhere around 3500 B.C. to 2800 B.C., are considered the first to use the bow in battle, which gave them superiority over their enemies.
+Egyptians, sometime around 3500 B.C. to 2800 B.C., were the first to use the bow in battle, which gave them superiority over their enemies.
 This bow was known as a composite bow.

-Assyrians developed a shorter recurve bow that provided more power and easier handling around 1500 B.C.
+Around 1500 B.C., Assyrians developed a shorter recurve bow that provided more power and easier handling.
 Crossbows were also used in ancient China, but not until many years later.